-A joint FBI and Homeland Security Department intelligence bulletin that covers Memorial Day weekend through Labor Day has been released, but doesn't include any new information.
-It shows that counterterrorism officials remain concerned that extremists will target large gatherings in major urban areas across the U.S. Yet they have no specific intelligence about an attack tied to the July Fourth holiday.
+A joint FBI and Homeland Security Department intelligence bulletin, obtained by The Associated Press, shows that counterterrorism officials remain concerned that terrorists will target large gatherings in urban areas across the U.S. Yet they have no specific intelligence about an attack tied to the July 4 holiday.

 Counterterrorism officials say the driving factor for the timing of attacks is whether the operatives are ready to carry out the plan.